GrigorisLionis/ika-stats-parser/README.md

 # ika-stats-parser
 Statistics on wages and working conditions are crucial to understand economic and societal issues.
-IKA - EFKA release statistics on several issues monthly and with greater "resolution" biannually.
+IKA - EFKA (Greece national insurance organization) releases statistics on several issues on labor -market monthly and with greater "resolution" biannually.
-The official website is located in https://www.efka.gov.gr/el/miniaia-stoicheia-apascholeses-yearly
+The data are locate in the official website https://www.efka.gov.gr/el/miniaia-stoicheia-apascholeses-yearly

-Unfortunately, released data not in a directly machine readable format, making further analysis difficult.
+Unfortunately, IKA does not provides an API and/or directly machine readable data, making further analysis difficult.
-The scope if this script is to parse PDF realesed by IKA - EFKA and transcribe the data to a format suitably for furhere analysis.
+The scope if this project is to parse PDF realesed by IKA - EFKA and transcribe the data to a format suitably for furhere analysis.
 ## how to use
 python scripy read_IKA_7.py (tested with python3.7) reads an IKA statistics pdf, identifies the pages with a specific table and prints the table in a csv form (semicolon delimited).